gbatc/gbatc.github.io/index.md

  <details>
  <summary>
 <b>Topological complexity of enumerative problems in algebraic geometry</b>
-</summary>{% katexmm %}Typical enumerative problems in algebraic geometry includes finding the d roots of a generic polynomial in one variable of degree $d$, and finding the $27$ lines on a smooth cubic surface.
-We introduce the concept of topological complexity of enumerative problems, which is a positive integer that measures the least possible number of “branches” in the algorithms that solves an enumerative problem up to an $\varepsilon$ error.{% endkatexmm %}
+</summary>Typical enumerative problems in algebraic geometry includes finding the d roots of a generic polynomial in one variable of degree $d$, and finding the $27$ lines on a smooth cubic surface.
+We introduce the concept of topological complexity of enumerative problems, which is a positive integer that measures the least possible number of “branches” in the algorithms that solves an enumerative problem up to an $\varepsilon$ error.

 We are interested in the lower bounds of the topological complexity of enumerative problems.
 We introduce finite covering spaces associated to the enumerative problems and the concept of Schwarz genus of a covering space, which produces lower bounds of the topological complexity, and can be detected by cohomology.
 Finally, we present lower bounds of three enumerative problems.
 This is a joint work with Weiyan Chen.
 </details>